cssearcy/AYS-R-Coding-SPR-2020/schedule.md

 This week you will begin working in the core R graphics engine.
 This discussion topic offers an opportunity to explore some of the myriad [graphics packages in R](https://cran.r-project.org/web/views/Graphics.html).

-Your task is to select a specialized graphic that you could use in your own (hypothetical) research or professional life, then describe what data or topic from your own work the visualization would be useful for.
-Reference the R package you would need for the task.
+**Your task is to select a specialized graphic that you could use in your own (hypothetical) research or professional life, then describe what data or topic from your own work the visualization would be useful for.
+Reference the R package you would need for the task.**

-For example, I might say that I work creating budgets for a government organization.
-I could use a [Sankey Diagram](https://www.getrichslowly.org/sankey-diagrams/) from the [D3 Package](https://www.r-graph-gallery.com/sankey-diagram/) to visualize our budget.
+For example, you might want to create budgets for a government organization.
+You could use a [Sankey Diagram](https://www.getrichslowly.org/sankey-diagrams/) from the [D3 Package](https://www.r-graph-gallery.com/sankey-diagram/) to visualize our budget.

 You will find sites like the [R Graphs Gallery](https://www.r-graph-gallery.com/) and [The Data Viz Project](https://datavizproject.com/) helpful.